 Given another choice, what would you do differently as far as your professional selections are concerned?

 Being a die-hard sport (Cricket!!) fan all my life, I would have probably applied for job(s) at Cricinfo website.
 I could have been a commentator or a statistician.
 I would have loved to write about match previews, post-match reports.
 But again, this is just a wish!
 Who knows I might be doing it in a parallel universe!!

 What would be your advice to students or professionals who are just starting their journey on a path similar to yours?

-Most of the young graduates start their career by working in a refinery, generally in operations or technical services.
+Most of the young graduates start their career in Oil & Gas Industry by working in a refinery, generally in operations or technical services.
 I have seen a lot of them getting frustrated with living in very remote locations, even if there are good facilities provided by the company.
 In turn, they start looking for other jobs early in their career (primarily because they are not happy with the place).

 I would strongly encourage them to spend 3−5 years (at least) working in such refineries as it gives a great launching pad later for switching jobs.
 They should focus on learning various process unit operations; the technology used and should also learn software based on their roles and responsibilities.

 I know a lot of my friends who are doing very well wherever they are right now and almost all of them switched jobs after spending 3 years working in a refinery.
 Some did leave early but they decided to go for higher studies.
-Hence in the long run, these early years really matter a lot.
+Hence in the long run, these early years really matter a lot in Oil & Gas Industry.
 Be mindful of the fact the recruiters give more weightage to such candidates who have spent 3+ years working in a refinery.
-The first couple of years are very steep learning curves.
+The first couple of years are very steep learning curves in Oil & Gas Industry.
 So, devote your time wisely and do not start looking for jobs from the very first day you join a refinery!